 The more emotionally intelligent one is the more ability one has to perceive, understand, and manage emotions.
 Not just one’s own, but other people’s also.
 Those who possess this kind of intelligence are more able to manipulate others, but their influence doesn’t extend to everyone equally.
 They most easily manipulate others who also perceive the world in an emotional manner.
 In other words, those people who have a deep desire to influence, also succumb to the influence of others.

-On the other hand, logic-based individuals often strive to be correct or even perfect, and are frequently considered aloof.
-But this reputation for aloofness may be a result of logical people being a minority in our culture.
-You may have noticed that people who have a technical bent and tend to analyze things and people often have friends of a similar ilk.
+On the other hand, logic-based individuals often strive to be correct and are frequently considered aloof.
+But this reputation for aloofness may be a result of logical people not being as vocal in our culture.
+You may have noticed that people who have a technical bent and tend to analyze the world around them and often have friends of a similar ilk.
 However, the more emotional people express feelings openly and out loud.
-They also tend to associate with people like them, but their is more noticeable and seems more common in our culture than is actually is.
+They also tend to associate with people like them, but their communication is more noticeable and seems more common in our culture than is actually is.

 Art by S.L.
 Listman